civicrm/org.civicrm.testapalooza/README.md

 ## Generic Wrapper

 If the test is written in PHP, then copy this `cv` wrapper function.
+It simply executes the `cv` command, checks for an error, and parses the JSON output.

 ```php
 /**